opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 To create a trigger:

 1. In the **Create monitor** window, select **Add trigger**.
 2. Enter the trigger name, severity level, and trigger condition.
 Severity levels, which range from 1 (highest) to 5 (lowest) help manage alerts.
 For example, a trigger with a high severity level (for example, 1 or 2) may notify a specific individual, whereas a trigger with a low severity level (4 or 5) might notify a chat room.
+Trigger conditions include "IS ABOVE," "IS BELOW," and "IS EXACTLY."

 Query-level monitors run your trigger's script once against the query's results, and bucket-level monitors run your trigger's script on each bucket.
 Create a trigger that best fits the monitor method.
 To run multiple scripts, you must create multiple triggers.
 {: .note}

 ## Visual editor

-For a query-level monitor's trigger condition, specify a threshold for the aggregation and time frame you chose when you created the monitor (for example, "is below 1,000" or "is exactly 10").
+For a query-level monitor's trigger condition, specify a threshold for the aggregation and time frame you chose when you created the monitor (for example, "IS BELOW 1,000" or "IS EXACTLY 10").
 The line moves up and down as you increase or decrease the threshold.
 Once this line is crossed, the trigger evaluates to `true`.

 For a bucket-level monitor, you must specify a threshold and value for the aggregation and time frame.
 You can use a maximum of five conditions to refine your trigger.
 Optionally, you can also use a keyword filter to filter for a specific field in your index.